International Students

 The Preliminary Application is a free, fast application to provide us with better insight into how we can better serve you, the student.
 Based on what you tell us, we will provide information to help you through the application process.

-In addition to the required essay(s) for the application of your choice, all applicants will be required to complete one supplemental essay for their application to be considered complete.
-The supplemental essay prompt is as follows:
+In addition to the required essay(s) for the application of your choice, all applicants will be required to complete one Supplemental Essay for their application to be considered complete.

 We require your transcript(s) through the end of your junior year and will eventually require your Mid-Year Report—first semester or trimester of your senior year—and Final Report grades.
 A counselor letter of recommendation is recommended, but not required.
 Official transcripts issued in languages other than English must be translated into English by a certified translator and submitted along with the original official documents.